JustRealRin/JustRealRin/readme.md

 If you have any questions, feel free to open an **issue** on GitHub or join my **group**.

+*All revenue from the products we sell on DLsite will be converted entirely into DLsite points and deposited into our DLsite account; it will not be converted into cash transfers.
+This is to ensure that we can use the points to purchase materials for future creations and to prevent any motivation to create for the sake of profit.

 ## ✨**Link**

 https://JustRealRin.github.io